RussH-code/MySql-Independent-Project/README.md

 Image Source: (https://stackoverflow.com/questions/60346886/sql-more-efficient-sql-query-against-chinook-database)

 The database has 11 inter-connected tables that represents a digital media store.
 It has information about artists, their music tracks and sales preformance.
 It also contains employees and customers records.

+### Acquiring the data
+The database for MySql can be acquired in this Github Repository (https://github.com/lerocha/chinook-database).